mayel/docs.coopcloud.tech/docs/deploy.md

 !!! warning

-    Take care, these secrets are only shown once on the terminal so make sure to take note of them!
-Abra makes use of the [Docker secrets](https://docs.docker.com/engine/swarm/secrets/) mechanism to ship
+    Take care, these secrets are only shown once on the terminal so make sure to take note of them! `abra` makes use of the [Docker secrets](https://docs.docker.com/engine/swarm/secrets/) mechanism to ship
     these secrets securely to the server and store them as encrypted data.